sinatra/sinatra-recipes/deployment/nginx_proxied_to_unicorn.md

 workers should follow.
 Feel free to search the processes again to make sure they've all stopped before restarting.

-`kill -9` sends an INT signal to the Unicrons and guarantees (usually) that they'll be stopped, but it means that Unicorn might not clean up after itself properly so you should have a check and run the following just to be sure:
+`kill -9` sends an KILL signal to the Unicrons and guarantees (usually) that they'll be stopped, but it means that Unicorn might not clean up after itself properly so you should have a check and run the following just to be sure: